 Based on current guidance, we have cancelled our in-person Education Immersion Weekends for 2021.
 All students beginning in the Health Law, Business Law, and Compliance programs in 2021 will be credited with EIW attendance.

 To earn your degree, you must complete 24 credits, including completion of a master's thesis.
-You must attend two Education Immersion Weekends at Loyola's Chicago campus (currently waived for 2021).
+You are encouraged to attend two Education Immersion Weekends at Loyola's Chicago campus.
 Visit our Registrar for a complete list of degree requirements, academic calendars, and registration process.
 You may access full course descriptions through our student information system through guest access.

 Tuition and Fees

 The School of Law and Loyola's Office of Student Financial Assistance are committed to helping students secure the necessary financial resources to make their legal education at Loyola affordable.